Bottomonium production in pp and heavy-ion collisions: Quarkonium Production in proton-proton collisions

 The classical momentum space distributions of the heavy quarks can be obtained by a Monte Carlo procedure as realized in PYTHIA ~\cite{Sjostrand:2006za}.
 It can be verified that the momentum distribution of single heavy quarks agrees well with the QCD based FONLL calculations~\cite{Cacciari:2012ny,Song:2015sfa,Song:2015ykw}.

-This procedure allows to calculate the distribution of the relative momentum $g^{\mathrm PYTHIA}_{c/b}(\mathbf{p})$ between the (anti)quarks of the pair.
+This procedure allows to calculate the distribution of the relative momentum $g^{\rm PYTHIA}_{c/b}(\mathbf{p})$ between the quarks and the antiquark of the pair.
 For the initial spatial separation of the heavy quark and heavy antiquark, created at the same vertex, we assume a Gaussian distribution.
 This allows to write in a semi-classical picture the 2-body Wigner density for a $c\bar c$ or a $b\bar b$ pair produced in the same nucleon-nucleon collision as